Learning Heterogeneous Agent Cooperation via Multiagent League Training: Experiments

 \subsection{Experimental Setup.}

-We run our experiments on a single Linux server with regular AMD CPUs and Nvidia GPUs (RTX 8000), and we only use one GPU for each experiment.
-PPO and Adam optimizers are used for applying policy gradients on policy neural networks.
-We adopt dual-clip PPO \cite{ye2020mastering} and policy resonance \cite{fu2022solving} techniques to improve training efficiency.
-To control the league's involvement, we set $p_f=0.1$ for the league sampler by default, so that agents execute mixed policies with the participant of both frontier and past policies in 90\% episodes.
+We run our experiments on a single Linux server with Nvidia GPUs (RTX 8000).
+Only one GPU was used for each experiment run.
+We adopt dual-clip PPO \cite{ye2020mastering}, Adam optimizers and policy resonance \cite{fu2022solving} techniques to improve training efficiency.
+To control the involvement of the heterogeneous league, we set $p_f=0.1$ for the league sampler by default, so that agents execute mixed policies with the participant of both frontier and past policies in 90\% of the episodes.
 We set $|\mathcal{L}|_\text{max} = 5$ because running a large number of past policy groups concurrently can significantly slow down the model calculation.
-For each optimization step, we use samples collected from $M_{em}=128$ episodes to calculate policy gradient.
+For each optimization step, we use samples collected from $M_{em}=128$ episodes to calculate the policy gradient.
 We frequently evaluate the frontier policy group with the winning rate as the metric $\Omega$, and we average the results of 160 episodes in every evaluation for precision.
 The intermittent evaluation takes place once every $M_{st}=1600$ training episodes.
 All sets of experiments were repeated four times with different random seeds.